hoplon/notify/README.md

     "loading...")
 ```

-The input cell, **last-id**, holds the id of the last notification processed.
+The input cell, **notify.notification-rpc/last-id**, holds the id of the last notification processed.
 This needs to be passed in
 the the first request passed to a server if that request is made before the server is polled,
 as such requests must ensure that there is a session for the client.
 And creating a session requires
 the last-id.

 ## Server API

-The **get-max-sessions** function returns the maximum number of sessions.
+The **notify.notification-api/get-max-sessions** function returns the maximum number of sessions.
 When exceeded, the session which has not polled for the longest period is dropped.

-The **set-max-sessions!** function sets the maximum number of sessions.
+The **notify.notification-api/set-max-sessions!** function sets the maximum number of sessions.

-The **get-session-count** function returns the number of sessions.
+The **notify.notification-api/get-session-count** function returns the number of sessions.

 The **notify.notification-api/identify-session!** function assigns a random UUID as the
 :session-id for the current session, as needed.
 This provides a unique identifier to every